jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 :::note

-Currently Linux-only and requires SSH between the machines, as well as shared storage both for media and for the Jellyfin data directory.
+Currently Linux-only and requires SSH between the machines, as well as shared storage for media and the Jellyfin data directory.

 :::

 ## Hardware Accelerated Tone-mapping

-Hardware accelerated HDR10, HLG to SDR tone-mapping is supported in Jellyfin.
+Jellyfin supports hardware accelerated tone-mapping of HDR10 and HLG to SDR.

 Dolby Vision (P5 & P8) to SDR tone-mapping is supported in Jellyfin 10.8 and requires jellyfin-ffmpeg 5.0.1-5 or newer.